YunchiZ/ECE-GY-9183-Project/README.md

 #### 5)Interactive data dashboard

-   We implement a Streamlit dashboard for real-time data insights, pulling data directly from `logs.sqlite`.
+   We implement a Streamlit dashboard for real-time data insights.
 Dashboard features includes:
    - Class distribution histogram
    - Input length distribution
    - Inference latency trends
    - Model version usage tracking

-The dashboard runs as a dev-side tool, so that we can run the dashboard locally.
+The dashboard runs as a grafana docker, so that we can run the dashboard locally.
 It refreshes on an interval to read the new data from `logs.sqlite`.

 ### 4.Continuous X Pipeline (Tianqi Xia)